Skip to content

 March 19, 1928, the General Assembly officially adopted My Old Kentucky Home as the state song 76 years after Stephen Foster wrote it.
 Mrs. Grant Lilly presented the idea to legislators in 1928.

 March 19, 1951, Hopkinsville native Thomas R. Underwood became Kentucky’s 35th Class II Senator by appointment.
-He filled the remaining term of Middletown native, Senator Virgil Munday Chapman, who died in a car wreck days earlier.
+He filled the remaining term of Middletown native, Senator Virgil Munday Chapman, who had died in a car wreck days earlier.

 March 19, 1953, legislatures approved blue & white auto license plates to honor UK football coach Paul “Bear” Bryant.
 The main and background color would switch every year from blue to white.
 The gesture wasn’t enough to keep the “Bear,” he resigned at the end of the year.
 It Happened Today in Kentucky History by Robert A. Powell, pg: 32.

-Kentucky Trivia: In 1974, the state began to reuse plates for multiple years when they introduced the decal sticker.
+Kentucky Trivia: In 1974, the state began to reuse plates for multiple years when Frankfort introduced the decal sticker.
 The state then initiated the Alpha System in 1975.
 The 1st actual graphic change came in 1989 when the plates showed a mare with foal under the Churchill Downs twin spires.

 March 19, 1966, Coach Rupp appeared in his last Final Four in one of the most historical events in basketballRupp’s Runts lost in the NCAA championship game, 72-65, to Texas Western.
 The game marked the 1st time a starting five of all-black players won the title.
 They did it against Kentucky’s all-white squad.